webhintio/hint/docs/user-guide/rules/no-vulnerable-javascript-libraries.md

 # No vulnerable libraries (`no-vulnerable-javascript-libraries`)

-This rules uses snyk's [Vulnerability DB][snykdb] to identify if a website is running a vulnerable JavaScript library or framework.
+This rules uses Snyk's [Vulnerability DB][snykdb] to identify if a website is running a vulnerable client-side JavaScript library or framework.

 ## Why is this important?